UmmarFarooq14/Git-mastery-notes/mystery.git/Day-06/text.md

 Scenario:
 --------

-	You are working on a feature and have made changes to several already tracked files (files that were added to Git in previous commits).
-Your team lead asks you to quickly commit these changes with a clear message, without running git add separately for each file.
+	You are working on a feature and have made changes to several already tracked files (files that were added to Git in previous commits).Your team lead asks you to quickly commit these changes with a clear message, without running git add separately for each file.

 Command: